5 Best Jazz Bass Pickups to Nail Those Groovy Bass Lines

 So, if you want to explore some different tones or replace old, worn-out pickups, I have chosen five of the best J-style pickups on the market right now to guide you in your search.

-Below are my top five picks for the best jazz bass pickups money can buy.
+Below are my top five picks among jazz bass pickups.

 Table of Contents

-- 5 Jazz Bass Pickups that Will Improve Your Sound Dramatically
+- The Best Jazz Bass Pickups to Vastly Improve Your Sound

 - Jazz Bass vs. Precision Bass